Kiel-1401/LMS-SICC/README.md

 # LMS-SICC

-This code contains the LMS of SICC which is powered by PHP Laravel and Reac js
+This code contains the LMS of SICC which is powered by PHP Laravel and React js